larosenas/PL_Grupo23_2526/docs/report.md

 ## Tests

-The project includes tests using 'pytest'.
+The project includes tests using `pytest`.

 The lexer tests verify that the source code is correctly transformed into tokens.
 They cover: